authzed/spicedb/README.md

 Developers create a schema that models their permissions requirements and use a [client library] to apply the schema to the database, insert data into the database, and query the data to efficiently check permissions in their applications.

 Features that distinguish SpiceDB from other systems include:
-- [Dedicated APIs] for checking individual permissions, listing all access, and [ACL filtering]
+- [Expressive APIs] for checking permissions, listing access, and powering devtools
 - An architecture faithful to the [Google Zanzibar] paper, including resistance to the [New Enemy Problem]
 - An intuitive and expressive [schema language] complete with a [playground] dev environment
 - A powerful graph engine that supports distributed, parallel evaluation